hampussandberg/RodBot-3D-Printer/README.md

 I have made a 3D PDF of the printer available for [download](http://www.thingiverse.com/download:476394)

 ##Updates:
+**2014-05-08:** All files are available on [GitHub](https://github.com/hampussandberg/RodBot) along with some development and some old files as well.
 **2014-04-30:** I recently replaced my J-Head hotend with an [E3D hotend](http://e3d-online.com/E3D-HotEnds) but I needed to widen the x assembly by 5 mm in order to fit it.
 The new parts for the wider x-assembly are:
 - X Carriage Rev 3
 - X-End Idler Clamp Rev 2